JohnAlbin/zen-style-guide/css/README.txt

 Don't panic!

-There are 21 CSS files in this sub-theme, but its not as bad as it first seems:
+There are 23 CSS files in this sub-theme, but its not as bad as it first seems:
 - The drupal7-reference.css is just a reference file and isn't used directly by your sub-theme.
 See below.
-- There are 6 CSS files whose names end in "-rtl.css".
+- There are 7 CSS files whose names end in "-rtl.css".
 Those are CSS files needed to style content written in Right-to-Left languages, such as Arabic and Hebrew.
 If your website doesn't use such languages, you can safely delete all of those CSS files.
+- There are 2 example layout stylesheets in the layouts/ folder, but only one of them is used at any time.
 - If you aren't using this sub-theme while doing wireframes of your site's functionality, you can remove wireframes.css from your sub-theme's .info file and delete the file as well.

 That leaves just 13 CSS files.
-(Okay, still quite a few, but better than 21.)
+(Okay, still quite a few, but better than 23.)

 Why not just one stylesheet?